The Roottrees are Dead: Gameplay

 The game is a puzzle game in which the player is tasked to fill in the names, pictures and occupations of characters on a family tree, represented on an evidence board.
-In order to uncover the identities of characters on the family tree and infer their relationships, the player must inspect photographs and attached notes, use a web browser on their in-game computer to search for relevant names or concepts.
+In order to uncover the identities of characters on the family tree and infer their relationships, the player must inspect photographs and attached notes, and use a web browser on their in-game computer to search for relevant names or concepts.
 Once the player has correctly guessed the entries in a stage, they are locked onto the screen and cannot be changed.
 Correct optional names and portraits are also locked and removed from the pool of names.
 An 'Intuition' tab provides a list of items of evidence organised by the number of clues contained within the evidence.
 A list of Notable Roottrees is also provided to the player, listing family members which are more easily searchable on the web browser and marked with stars on the family tree.

 Plot

 The game takes place in Butler County, Pennsylvania.
 In December 1998, the private jet of the Roottree family crashes in a winter storm, leading to the deaths of Carl Roottree and his three daughters, the Roottree Sisters.
 The Roottrees are the owners of the Roottree Candy Company, a company founded generations before by Carl's great-grandfather Elias Roottree in Butler County, Pennsylvania.
 Due to an agreement called the Clanced Trust, only blood relatives are eligible to partake in the Roottree inheritance.
 The player is an investigator approached by a shadowy woman asked to verify the relations of all claimants to the Roottree inheritance, offering a substantial reward if the family tree is completed.
 As the player progresses their work, the woman reveals she is a Roottree, and is making plans to publish a book on the family she expects the rest of the family will disapprove of.
 Upon completion of the family tree, the woman reveals herself to be Samantha Madsen, an illegitimate Roottree descendant.
 Samantha reveals that she was raised by John Miller and Edward Clancy Roottree, a twin brother removed from the family bloodline by the founder Elias Roottree due to his gay relationship.
 Samantha's book aims to reveal Elias' conduct and prove that Samantha's daughter and granddaughters are equal heirs to the Roottree inheritance, as well as establish her adoptive father's place in the family.
 Following the conclusion of the game, Samantha's book is published to mixed reviews and the Roottrees fade from media attention.

-In the expansion, Roottreemania, the player is approached by Clark Rafferty, the new president of the Roottree Candy Corporation, eight months after the events of the main game in August 1999.
-Clark discusses that Samantha's book has caused many people claiming to be distant relatives to the Roottree family to appear, once again creating a media firestorm over disputes to the family bloodline.